codenotary/codenotary.io/pages/blog/lightweight-on-big-iron.md

         String response = postRequest(URLString,jsonInputString,"");
         System.out.println(response);
 ```
 Read in the file for creating the checksum.
 Use JZOS (com.ibm.jzos) and a hash-function of your favor.
+It is recommended to use IBM Z's extensive crypto-hardware support (for example for hash functions) like [IBMJCECCA](https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.zsecurity.api.80.doc/com.ibm.crypto.hdwrCCA/com/ibm/crypto/hdwrCCA/provider/IBMJCECCA.html#IBMJCECCA--).
 Set the dataset name and its hash value in immudb.
 Look into our [immugw](https://www.codenotary.com/blog/ultimate-connectivity-for-immudb-with-immugw) blog to read more about using the immugw api.

 ```java
          String ddname = ZFile.allocDummyDDName();